SI

 Super Bowl LX is heading to the San Francisco Bay Area this winter. | Kirby Lee-Imagn Images

-The greatest spectacle in American sports—the Super Bowl—is just a month away.
+The greatest spectacle in American sports—the Super Bowl—is less than a month away.

-Since the Super Bowl was first held between the Packers and Chiefs in 1966, the annual NFL game that determines who wins the league’s championship has transcended into the biggest sporting event in the country.
-The Super Bowl has turned into a show which features a top artist performing at halftime, iconic commercials running throughout the game, and some of the most popular celebrities attending while over 100 million viewers tune in to the game across the country.
+Since the Super Bowl was first held between the Packers and Chiefs to end the 1966 season, the annual NFL game that determines the league’s champion has transcended football to become the biggest sporting event in the country.
+The Super Bowl is now a show that features a top musical artist performing at halftime, iconic commercials running throughout the game and some of the most popular celebrities attending while over 100 million viewers tune in to the game across the country.

 Super Bowl date & time